dcsil/Horizon-Labs/product_research/research_notes/instructor_user_research1.md

     - Are there any specific features or improvements that could better help J.W.’s teaching?
 ## Participant Background
 - **Relevant context (experience, motivation, constraints)**
-    - J.W.  is a senior professor of the math department who has worked at UofT for 15 years
-    - He is familiar with using digital tools for teaching, but has not used any AI tools or AI-based learning platforms in the teaching process.
-    - J.W. has seen students being frustrated on learning new concepts and couldn’t catch up he is trying to seek ways that help his teaching and also his students’ learning.
+    - J.W. was given the persona of an instructor who regularly uses digital teaching tools but has limited experience with AI-powered education platforms.
+    - They are motivated to find tools that support student learning and identify areas where students struggle.
 - **Prior experience with similar products / tasks:**
   - Have heard students using ChatGPT, and have used ChatGPT sometimes for quick responses in unfamiliar areas.
 - **Prior familiarity with our product / domain:**